About Me / Contact

 I did my undergraduate work at Harvard.
 I obtained my PhD with Geoff Bower at the UC Berkeley Department of Astronomy, where I conducted some of the first scientific studies using the Allen Telescope Array.

 In 2012 I came to the CfA to work as a postdoc in the group of Prof. Edo Berger, mainly doing multiwavelength time-domain studies of ultracool dwarfs, gravitational-wave event counterparts, and other variable phenomena.
 From 2018 to 2022 I held a joint appointment as the Innovation Scientist of the CfA and the American Astronomy Society (AAS), and as Director of the WorldWide Telescope project.
-Since 2023 I’ve been the scientific and technical lead for DASCH.
+In 2023–2024 I was the scientific and technical lead for DASCH and prepared DASCH Data Release 7.
+Since 2025 I have been the Technical Lead for the IAU Minor Planet Center.
+I was named a 2025 Better Scientific Software Fellow.

 For lots more, see my CV.